Miftah Maulana Habiburrohman: Remarks toward iced tea vendor

 During a tabligh akbar event held at drh.
 Soepardi Field in Mungkid on 20 November 2024, Miftah made a joke that was deemed insulting.
 From the stage, he interacted with an iced tea vendor.
-He asked, "És téhmu jik okéh ra?"
+He asked, "Es tehmu jik okeh ra?"
 (Is your iced tea still plenty?).
 When the vendor nodded, he responded, "Masih?
-Ya kana didol, goblog!"
+Yo kono didol, goblok!"
 (Still?
 Then go sell it, idiot!).

 As a Special Envoy to the President, Miftah's behavior sparked widespread criticism from the public.
 On December 4, the Head of the Presidential Communications Office, Hasan Nasbi, stated that President Prabowo Subianto had reprimanded Miftah through Cabinet Secretary Teddy Indra Wijaya.
 Miftah visited the iced tea vendor's house on the same day to apologize.

 A petition was made on change.org demanding the president remove Miftah from his position as Special Envoy to the President.
 By the morning of 6 December, 215,161 people had signed the petition.
 On the same day, Miftah released a statement announcing his resignation as Special Envoy to the President.